Uzbekistan: Human rights

 Non-governmental human rights organisations, such as IHF, Human Rights Watch, Amnesty International, as well as the United States Department of State and the Council of the European Union, characterise Uzbekistan as "an authoritarian state with limited civil rights" and express profound concern about "wide-scale violation of virtually all basic human rights".

 According to the reports, the most widespread violations include torture, arbitrary arrests, and various restrictions on freedoms, such as those of religion, speech, press, association, and assembly.
 It has also been reported that forced sterilisation of rural Uzbek women has been sanctioned by the government.

 The reports maintain that the violations are most often committed against members of religious organisations, independent journalists, human rights activists and political activists, including members of the banned opposition parties.
 As of 2015, reports on violations on human rights in Uzbekistan indicated that violations were still going on without any improvement.
 The Freedom House has consistently ranked Uzbekistan near the bottom of its Freedom in the World ranking since the country's founding in 1991.
 In the 2018 report, Uzbekistan was one of the 11 worst countries for Political Rights and Civil Liberties.

 The 2005 civil unrest in Uzbekistan, which resulted in several hundred people being killed, is viewed by many as a landmark event in the history of human rights abuse in Uzbekistan.

 Concern has been expressed and requests for an independent investigation of the events has been made by the United States, the European Union, the United Nations, the OSCE Chairman-in-Office and the OSCE Office for Democratic Institutions and Human Rights.

 The government of Uzbekistan is accused of unlawful termination of human life and of denying its citizens freedom of assembly and freedom of expression.
-The government vehemently rebuffs the accusations, maintaining that it merely conducted an anti-terrorist operation, exercising only necessary force.
+The government vehemently rebuffs the accusations.
 In addition, some officials claim that "an information war on Uzbekistan has been declared" and the human rights violations in Andijan are invented by the enemies of Uzbekistan as a convenient pretext for intervention in the country's internal affairs.
 Male and female homosexuality is illegal in Uzbekistan.
 Punishment ranges from a fine to 3 years in prison.

-There are an estimated 1.2 million modern slaves in Uzbekistan, most work in the cotton industry.
+There are an estimated 1.2 million modern slaves in Uzbekistan, most working in the cotton industry.
 The government allegedly forces state employees to pick cotton in the autumn months.
 World Bank loans have been connected to projects that use child labour and forced labour practices in the cotton industry.